Universality of the Homotopy Interleaving Distance: The Homotopy Interleaving Distance

 \subsection{Algebraic Stability}

-The \emph{algebraic stability theorem}, a generalization of the Rips stability theorem (\cref{Thm:RST}), is arguably the central result in the theory of persistent homology.
-It was first introduced in \cite{chazal2009proximity}, building on earlier work on the stability of persistent homology of $\R$-valued functions by Cohen-Steiner et al. \cite{cohen2007stability}.
-Since then, the result has been revisited by several papers, which have provided simpler proofs and more general formulations \cite{lesnick2015theory,chazal2012structure,bauer2015induced,bjerkevik2016stability,botnan2016algebraic}.
+The \emph{algebraic stability theorem}, a generalization of the Rips stability theorem (\cref{Thm:RST}), is a central result in the theory of persistent homology.
+It was introduced by Chazal et al. \cite{chazal2009proximity}, building on earlier work by Cohen-Steiner et al. \cite{cohen2007stability} on the stability of persistent homology for $\R$-valued functions.
+Since then, the result has been revisited in several papers, which have provided simpler proofs and more general formulations \cite{lesnick2015theory,chazal2012structure,bauer2015induced,bjerkevik2016stability,botnan2016algebraic,bjerkevik2021ell}.
 In particular, it has been observed that the converse to the algebraic stability theorem also holds \cite{lesnick2015theory}; this is an easy consequence of the structure theorem for persistence modules~\cite{crawley2012decomposition}.

-We state the algebraic stability theorem in its sharp form for pointwise finite dimensional (\pfd) persistence modules \cite{bauer2015induced}:
+We state a sharp form of the algebraic stability theorem for pointwise finite dimensional (\pfd) persistence modules, as appears in \cite{bauer2015induced}:

 \begin{theorem}[Forward and converse algebraic stability] A pair of \pfd persistence modules $M$ and $N$ are $\delta$-interleaved if and only if there exists a $\delta$-matching between $\B M$ and $\B N$.
 In particular, \end{theorem}